ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca.md

 1. Enter `Code Assistant` as the name for your deployment space.
 Optionally, enter a description.

 1. In **Code assistant service**, select your instance name.

+   The following example displays the **Select services** page.
+For the **Code assistant service** option on the page, **Select a code assistant service** is expanded and the user is selecting the `IBM watsonx Code Assistant-9h` instance from the expanded list.

    ![Code assistant service](images/cloud-setup-wcaej-code-assistant-service.png){: caption="Code assistant service"}